calmjs/calmjs.parse/README.rst

 Pretty/minified printing
 ~~~~~~~~~~~~~~~~~~~~~~~~

-There is also a set of pretty printing helpers, which are generated
+There is also a set of pretty printing helpers for turning the AST back
+into a string.
+These are available as functions or class constructors,
+and are produced by composing various lower level classes available in
-through the ``calmjs.parse.unparsers`` modules and classes (note that
+the ``calmjs.parse.unparsers`` and related modules.

+There is a default short-hand helper for turning the previously produced
+AST back into a string, which can be manually invoked with certain
+parameters, such as what characters to use for indentation: (note that
 the ``__str__`` call implicitly invoked through ``print`` shown
 previously is implemented through this).
-There is a default short-hand
-helper which can be manually invoked with other parameters, such as what
-characters to use for indentation:

 .. code:: python